apisnetworks/apiscp-docs/docs/VENDORS.md

 Requests are made using REST.
 All vendor requests are prefixed in the vendor/ namespace.

-::: danger API in development
+::: tip API in development
 This API is still under development.
 This may change!
 Please direct all feedback to matt@apisnetworks.com
 :::